 Consequently, $\Sigma$ and $\Omega$ are not isospectral. \end{proof}

 We conclude with a familiar example which satisfies the hypotheses of the preceding theorem.
 Let us consider domains in the plane which do not have holes.
 Let $\Sigma$ be a rectangular domain with the Dirichlet boundary condition on two opposite sides, and Neumann boundary condition on the other two sides; see Figure \ref{fig:squaremix}.
-Then, the corner angles are all equal to $\frac \pi 2 < \frac{\pi}{\sqrt 2}$.
-Consequently, the theorem shows that such a domain is not isospectral to \em any \em smoothly bounded domain with either Dirichlet, Neumann, or Robin boundary condition, nor is it isospectral to \em any \em domain with corners but which has a single fixed boundary condition, either Dirichlet, Neumann, or Robin.
-An analogous result holds for any polygonal domain which has an even number of sides and alternating Dirichlet, Neumann boundary condition, such that the interior angles do not exceed $\frac{\pi}{\sqrt 2}$.
+Then, the interior angles are all equal to $\frac \pi 2 < \frac{\pi}{\sqrt 2}$.
+Consequently, the theorem shows that such a domain is not isospectral to \em any \em smoothly bounded domain with either Dirichlet or Neumann (but not mixed) boundary condition, nor is it isospectral to \em any \em domain with corners but which has a single fixed boundary condition, either Dirichlet or Neumann.
+An analogous result holds for any polygonal domain which has an even number of sides and alternating Dirichlet and Neumann boundary conditions, such that the interior angles do not exceed $\frac{\pi}{\sqrt 2}$.

 \begin{appendix}